You Can Learn to Garden in Central Texas

 Easy Gardens for North Central Texas-- I was wowed by the great organization of facts and pictures in this .
-Even though it indicates that it is for North central Texas in the title, gardeners in all of the Central Texas area will find this indispensable.
-It is the best organized information that I have ever seen on plants for our area.
+Even though its title indicates that it is for North central Texas, gardeners in all of the Central Texas area will find this indispensable.
+It is the best-organized information that I have yet seen on plants for our area.
 It has hundreds of wonderful photos too.
-This belongs on every Central Texan's shelf.
+This belongs on every Central Texas gardener's bookshelf.
 A great new addition!
 It may be hard to find, since it is so new, but you can find it at amazon.com, Barnes & Noble, and Home Depot.

 Doug Welsh's Texas Garden Almanac--an essential month-to-month reference to gardening in our state, written by a well-recognized authority on Texas gardening.
 It has activities to do each month, as well as essays on various gardening subjects that you will need to know that month.
-If you could only have two gardening s, I would choose Easy Gardens for North Central Texas and this Texas Garden Almanac.
-Between the two of them, you will have at your fingertips almost any conceivable answer for which you might look for gardening here.
+If you could only have two gardening books, I would choose Easy Gardens for North Central Texas and Texas Garden Almanac.
+Between the two of them, you will have at your fingertips the answer to almost any conceivable gardening question.

-Texas Bug --This is a written by J. Howard Garrett (The Dirt Doctor), and Malcolm Beck, a Central Texas Expert on organic gardening.
+Texas Bug Book --This is a written by J. Howard Garrett (The Dirt Doctor), and Malcolm Beck, a Central Texas expert on organic gardening.
 It explores the many insects, both good and bad that we have in our area.
-There are many pictures to help you identify what's bugging your garden, and a recommendation of what to do to get rid of the bad bugs.
+There are many pictures to help you identify what's bugging your garden, and a recommendation on how to get rid of the bad bugs.
 This is an essential guide for one of the big problems we face in Texas.

 J. Howard Garrett's Organic Manual (2nd Edition)--This is the essential manual on organic gardening in Texas, with plant lists, pest and disease controls, month-by-month guides on what needs to be done.
-Don't try to garden without this !
+Don't try to garden here organically without this!

 Lasagna Gardening--This is one of the best s ever written on gardening the easy way.
-This changed forever the methods we use to put in new beds--no more aching backs for us after putting the advise in this to use.
-It also has sections on raising individual vegetables.
-This is another essential , written by Patricia Lanza.
+It was instrumental in changing forever the methods we use to put in new beds--no more aching backs for us after putting the advice in this book to use.
+It also has sections on growing individual vegetables.
+This is another essential book, written by Patricia Lanza.

-Howard Garrett's Plants for Texas--We couldn't garden without this essential reference to all the wonderful plants to use in our Texas gardens.
+Howard Garrett's Plants for Texas--We couldn't garden as effectively without this essential reference to all the wonderful plants to use in our Texas gardens.
 Lots of pictures too.

 Plants of the Metroplex--Another plant reference by Howard Garrett.
 It is especially for gardeners living in the region from Dallas-Ft.
 Worth to Waco.
 It is a great guide, with cultural recommendations included.

-Herbs for Texas--Guide to the herbs that grow best here with lots of pictures and helpful advise.
+Herbs for Texas--Guide to the herbs that grow best here with lots of pictures and helpful advice.

 Rodale's Garden Answers--Wonderful guide to everything concerned with gardening, with many formulas, things to make, solutions to problems, and all organic.